How Do I Adopt a Child?

-- Unrelated Adoptions – The adoptive parent is not related to the child
+- Unrelated Adoptions – The adoptive parent is not related to the child.

 - Agency Adoptions– Going through an adoption agency to find a child to adopt.

-- Private Adoptions– Adopting from someone you know
+- Private Adoptions– Adopting from someone you know.

 Find an Adoption Attorney In or Around Reno or Las Vegas